aimms/how-to/Articles/689/689-nice-to-meet-you-python-bridge.rst

 *   Manage dependencies with uv.

-*   Connect via aimmspy in a singleton pattern.
+*   Connect via aimmspy using a singleton pattern to ensure a single shared connection between AIMMS and Python.

 *   Transfer data using DataFrames (Polars, Pandas, etc.).